 An audio interface almost seems like the heart of your studio when you look at the infographic.
 And there is some truth to that.
 It controls everything from volume, which signals to send, channels selected, and more.

-You might have wondered if the audio interface is a type of sound card, like the one that is inside your computer?
+Maybe you have wondered if the audio interface is a type of sound card, like the one that is inside your computer?

 Well, yes it is!
 It is actually a professional sound card.

 But there are some differences between the one in your computer and the external audio interface: